tmastny/leadr/README.md

     └── models_one
         └── model1.RDS

-At the root level, it saves the leaderboard tibble as a `.RDS` file, and creates a subdirectory (named `/models_one` by default) to save all the models.
-All future models pass to `board` will be added to the leaderboard and saved in the directory.
+At the root `board` saves the leaderboard tibble as a `.RDS` file and creates a subdirectory (named `/models_one` by default) to save all the models.
+All future models passed to `board` will be added to the leaderboard and saved in the directory.

 Interactive
 -----------

 In the previous example, we did everything from the command line interactively and leadr took care of the organization and documentation.
-In fact leadr benefits from interactive use in other ways.
+In fact, leadr benefits from interactive use in other ways.
 For example, leadr uses [pillar](https://github.com/r-lib/pillar) and [crayon](https://github.com/r-lib/crayon) to programmatically color ranking outputs: